akafounis/akafounis.github.io/index.md

-## Welcome to my Project Page !
+## Welcome to my Portfolio !

-Hi!
-My name is Angelos Kafounis and in this website you can find awsome projects that I have been working on!
+Hi :wave:!
+My name is **Angelos Kafounis** and in this website you can find awsome projects that I have been working on!

-### Projects

 ### Semantic Segmentation